sheezaarshad/DeepFake-Audio-Detection/README.md

-#DeepFake Audio Detection
 DeepFake Audio Detection is a machine learning-based project designed to identify whether an audio file is real or fake.
 With the rise of deepfake technologies, it has become crucial to develop tools that can effectively distinguish between genuine and manipulated audio.
 This project leverages Python, machine learning, and Streamlit to create an interactive web application that can classify audio files.
-Project Overview
+Project Overview:
 This project was created to analyze and classify audio files as either "Real" or "Fake" using a Random Forest Classifier.
 The dataset comprises 550 real and 550 fake audio files, providing a balanced and robust set of samples for training and testing.
 The primary goal of this project is to contribute to the detection of deepfake audio, ensuring ethical use of audio technologies and helping protect against misinformation and fraud.
-How It Works
+How It Works:
 1. Feature Extraction:
 o	Audio features such as MFCCs (Mel Frequency Cepstral Coefficients) and pitch are extracted using the librosa library. o	These features are combined into a single feature vector for each audio file.